Windows and SQL Server 2008 end of support: what happens if you do nothing?

 Moving your workloads from on-premises to Azure and updating your servers will mean that your business can remain agile and compliant with regulations, regardless of how rigorous they become.
-And given that Microsoft are spending more than $1 billion a year on cyber security research, it’s safe to assume that there’s more regulation to come.
+And given that Microsoft is spending more than $1 billion a year on cybersecurity research, it’s safe to assume that there’s more regulation to come.

 Say goodbye to all that efficiency

 That’s right.
 With an end to support comes an end to effective performance, too.
 This change has a knock-on effect across your entire business.
 If you fail to update, there’s a good chance you’ll experience slower workloads, more glitches and, with time, broken technologies.